Burlington Street (Hamilton, Ontario): History

 In 1902, Canadian Otis Elevator Company (1902–1987) is formed (August 22) on Victoria Avenue North.
 For many years Hamilton was home to the largest single elevator manufacturing facility in the world.
 The workers produced all kinds of elevators, escalators and later, forklifts.
 In 1969, the company took over the old Studebaker plant.
 It was a return home for Otis, which had built the 350000 sqft facility for wartime production of anti-aircraft guns and other military equipment.

 International Harvester became the second major United States industry to locate in Hamilton, Ontario (1902).
 Originally known as Deering Harvester, the company plant sprawled along the Hamilton waterfront and claimed to be the "largest agricultural implement works in the British Empire."
 The plant was also involved in wartime production of specialized military items.
 The company started building heavy duty diesel trucks in Hamilton in 1959.
 The first to roll off the line was delivered to Dofasco, complete with a Rolls-Royce engine.
 Hamilton won over a number of Canadian cities when it successfully lured International Harvester.
-The reasons the company cited for its selection of Hamilton were as follows: it had waterside property that enabled the firm to control its own docks, its proximity to the steel industry, railway connections & the Cataract Power Company supplied them with cheap energy.
+The reasons the company cited for its selection of Hamilton were as follows: it had waterside property that enabled the firm to control its own docks, its proximity to the steel industry, railway connections and the Cataract Power Company supplied them with cheap energy.

 In 1913, Procter & Gamble Manufacturing Company (based in Cincinnati) purchased 7 acre of land and 2 acre of water on the south side of Burlington Street between Depew and Ottawa Streets.
 This event marked the beginning of Procter & Gamble's operations outside of the United States.
 In 1914, Construction started on the Procter & Gamble Hamilton plant, which cost $1 million and consisted of seven buildings: the Crisco building, the boiler house, the gas plant, the soap building, the hardening plant, the kettle and glycerin house, and the machine shop.
 By 1915, Procter & Gamble officially opens Hamilton plant, employing 75 workers who made six different products.